sambhav228/Typewriter-Effect-Using-CSS/README.md

 # Typewriter Effect Using CSS

-A Simple typewriter effect Using
+A Simple typewriter effect Using CSS